rosnermd/WalmartSearch/README.md

 ### Download and setup of code

 1. Clone the repo ('git clone https://github.com/ctownbrownsfan/WalmartSearch.git')
+2. 'cd WalmartSearch/'
-2. Run 'npm install'
+3. Run 'npm install'
-3. Replace '{API_KEY}' with your walmart api key in the 'src/server/config.js' file
+4. Replace '{API_KEY}' with your walmart api key in the 'src/server/config.js' file
     * you can obtain a key [here](https://developer.walmartlabs.com/page)

 ## Running the application